 Former Stenger chief of staff sentenced to 15 months

-The top aide to former St. Louis County Executive Steve Stenger has been sentenced to 15 months in federal prison for helping Stenger carry out his pay-for-play scheme.
+The top aide for former St. Louis County Executive Steve Stenger was sentenced Friday to 15 months in federal prison for helping Stenger carry out his pay-for-play scheme.

-A judge on Friday sentenced Bill Miller, Stenger's chief of staff.
-Miller pleaded guilty in May to theft of honest services through bribery and wire fraud.
+Bill Miller, Stenger's chief of staff, pleaded guilty in May to theft of honest services through bribery and wire fraud.
+He is among four people who have pleaded guilty in the case.

 Stenger, a Democrat, was sentenced last month to nearly four years in prison and fined $250,000.
 He pleaded guilty in May to corruption charges for providing political favors in exchange for campaign donations.